Do you have a sick dog?

 - Sneezing.

 Kennel cough is airborne, and can also spread between dogs through direct contact, or from sharing toys, bowls, or other objects.
-Kennel cough has an incubation period of 2 to 14 days, and some dogs may be carriers without developing symptoms.
+Kennel cough has an incubation period of two to 14 days, and some dogs may be carriers without developing symptoms.

 Worms